bbauska/W3Cx-3of5/README.md

 Since HTML5, this attribute can also be used in \<input type=\"submit\"\> input fields.

-If an \<input type=\"submit\"\> field has this attribute, then, **when submitted using method=POST**, the browser will send the form content encoded with the method specified by the formenctype attribute.
+If an \<input type=\"submit\"\> field has this attribute, then, <b>when submitted using method=POST**, the browser will send the form content encoded with the method specified by the formenctype attribute.
 And this overrides the value of the enctype attribute specified in the \<form enctype=\...\> element (or its default value, if not present).

 <h4>Typical use</h4>
 ```